 Did you know that, according to a 2016 Nielsen study, 82% of consumers seek recommendations from people they know before making purchases?
 When you build a reputation as a trustworthy brand that is consistent in its products and messaging, something amazing happens: Your customers start to talk about your business.

 When enough of them start talking about how your product benefited them, word of mouth becomes one of the most important tools in your marketing strategy.
-You’ve probably taken part in these kinds of conversations yourself when friends or family start asking questions like “What’s your favorite edible?” or “Which dispensary in Denver has the best deals?”
+You’ve probably taken part in these kinds of conversations yourself when friends or family start asking questions like “What’s your favorite edible?” or "what's cannabis marketing like in Michigan?"

 2) Develop a Strong Cannabis Brand